Eric Haase Player Props: Tigers vs. Cardinals

 Eric Haase At The Plate

-- Haase has four doubles, two home runs and seven walks while batting .280.
+- Haase has four doubles, two home runs and eight walks while hitting .278.

+- Haase is batting .375 with two homers during his last outings and is on a four-game hitting streak.

-- In 58.3% of his 24 games this season, Haase has picked up at least one hit.
-He's also had five multi-hit games.
+- Haase has picked up a hit in 60.0% of his 25 games this season, with more than one hit in 20.0% of those games.

-- In 24 games played this year, he has homered in two of them.
+- He has hit a home run in two of 25 games played this year, and in 2.3% of his plate appearances.

-- Haase has an RBI in five of 24 games this year, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in one contest.
+- In 20.0% of his games this season, Haase has had at least one RBI.
+He's picked up more than one in 12.0% and driven in three or more of his team's runs in one contest.

-- In five of 24 games this season, he has scored, including multiple runs once.
+- He has scored at least one run five times this season (20.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.